 Colorado’s juvenile detention system experienced significant change with the enactment of Senate Bill 03-283.
 This legislation placed a cap on the number of juvenile detention beds funded by the State at 479.
 There are several elements to the detention cap statutes (Sections 19-2-1201-1204, C.R.S.), all designed to assist local judicial districts to successfully manage their detention bed needs.
 Included in Senate Bill 03-283 is the development of catchment areas, provisions for judicial districts to “emergency release” youth and for borrowing beds from other districts within their designated catchment area.
 Detention beds are by statute, allocated by a formula.

 The Division of Youth Corrections is responsible for State operated detention and for privately contracted staff-secure detention.
-Three State owned and operated facilities serve only detention youth; the Gilliam Youth Services Center in Denver, the Adams Youth Services Center in Brighton and the Pueblo Youth Services Center in Pueblo.
-Five secure State operated facilities are multi-purpose, serving detention and committed youth.
-These five facilities include the Platte Valley, Grand Mesa, Marvin Foote, and Spring Creek facilities mentioned above, as well as the Mount View Youth Services Center in Denver.
+Four State owned and operated facilities serve only detention youth; the Gilliam Youth Services Center in Denver, the Marvin W. Foote Youth Services Center in Englewood, the Adams Youth Services Center in Brighton and the Pueblo Youth Services Center in Pueblo.
+Four secure State operated facilities are multi-purpose, serving detention and committed youth.
+These four facilities include the Platte Valley, Grand Mesa, and Spring Creek facilities, as well as the Mount View Youth Services Center in Denver.

 Senate Bill 91-94 was enacted in 1991 by the Legislature to provide community based detention services in the face of rising detention populations and projections for substantial future increases.
 A critical philosophical foundation of the legislation is the belief that on any given day, youth are housed in a secure detention facility that could be safely supervised in the community given the appropriate level of services.
 The bill was designed to create options for community supervision of youthful offenders while they await court hearings and/or the disposition of their cases.
 Detention screening and assessment were added to statute in the ensuing years, providing a mechanism for Districts to ensure appropriate detention referrals and management of their allocated beds.
 Senate Bill 94 programs operate in all 22 of the State’s judicial districts.
 They provide screening, assessment, case management, detention bed management (including management of the bed cap), community supervision services and evidence based treatment programming.
 Senate Bill 94 has been very successful in managing bed resources and in producing positive outcomes for communities.
 These outcomes include very low numbers of youth failing to appear for court and acquiring new charges while awaiting the disposition of their court cases.
 In general, Senate Bill 94 maintains a 90% or higher success rate in these two areas.